osvasali/ISS-Tracker/README.md

 ## How to Interact with the Application

+This section details how to interact with the application and interpret the results.

 The following is a template of how to interact with the application replacing  `<your port number>` with the port number you are using and
 `<route>` with the one of the routes shown in this section.